Chemistry Major, B.A.

 Facilities and Resources

-Located in the cutting-edge Auraria Campus Science Building near downtown Denver, MSU Denver’s Department of Chemistry has two research labs, nine teaching labs, a classroom-laboratory for Criminalistics studies plus a microscope room that doubles as faculty research space.
+Located in the cutting-edge Auraria Campus Science Building near downtown Denver, MSU Denver’s Department of Chemistry and Biochemistry has two research labs, nine teaching labs, a classroom-laboratory for Criminalistics studies plus a microscope room that doubles as faculty research space.
 The Chemistry department also has the following instruments:

 - Bruker 300 MHz NMR